shahbaz3112-hub/hack-the-track-shahbaz/README.md

-# 🏎️ RaceIQ: Racing Event Pre-Analysis Platform
+# 🏎️ RaceIQ: Racing Event Post-Analysis Platform

 ## 📌 Project Overview
 RaceIQ is a data engineering and analytics solution designed to deliver pre-analysis of racing events.